Cowboy action shooting: Safety

 Foremost, safety glasses (shooting glasses) must be worn at all times.
-In a typical stage the shooter, who is next in line to compete, will load his guns at a loading table under the supervision of a designated loading official.
+In a typical stage the shooter, who is next in line to compete, will load their guns at a loading table under the supervision of a designated loading official.
 Western-style "six-shooters" are always loaded with only five rounds with the empty chamber under the hammer.
 The shooter's rifle will also be loaded with the requisite number of rounds with the hammer down on an empty chamber.
 Shotguns are always left unloaded, then loaded "on the clock".

-At a typical Cowboy Action range, ALL guns are kept unloaded except when the shooter prepares at the loading table, shoots the stage, then proceeds to the unloading table to unload the revolvers and prove that all guns are empty.
+At a typical cowboy action range, all guns are kept unloaded except when the shooter prepares at the loading table, shoots the stage, then proceeds to the unloading table to unload the revolvers and prove that all guns are empty.
 Whether guns are loaded or empty, CAS emphasizes safety.
-Even with the theme of the Wild West's cowboy attire, all shooters must wear safety glasses while on the firing line in addition to other important safety rules and more than some other shooting sports have.
+Even with the theme of the Old West's cowboy attire, all shooters must wear safety glasses while on the firing line in addition to other important safety rules and more than some other shooting sports have.
 Many of these safety requirements are due to the nature of reproduction single action revolvers with fixed cylinders, and repeating rifles with non-removable tubular magazines.

-The Range Officer is responsible for safely conducting the shooter through the stage.
-The Range Officer's attention is not on the targets but rather on the shooter and his firearms.
-One important duty of the Range Officer is to immediately stop the shooter if the shooter's gun or ammunition is defective in any potentially unsafe way.
+The range officer is responsible for safely conducting the shooter through the stage.
+The range officer's attention is not on the targets but rather on the shooter and their firearms.
+One important duty of the range officer is to immediately stop the shooter if the shooter's gun or ammunition is defective in any potentially unsafe way.

 Themes

-In addition to requiring shooters to wear Old West attire, the western theme of the matches is enhanced by having suitable targets and props for the stages.
-For example, a stage may be set in a bank and the shooter will be required to shoot through a barred "teller" window, then perhaps retrieve a "sack of gold" from a safe and carry it in one hand while shooting with his other hand.
+In addition to requiring shooters to wear Old West attire, the Western theme of the matches is enhanced by having suitable targets and props for the stages.
+For example, a stage may be set in a bank and the shooter will be required to shoot through a barred "teller" window, then perhaps retrieve a "sack of gold" from a safe and carry it in one hand while shooting with their other hand.
 Another stage may have a shooter rescuing a baby (doll) and having to carry the "child" through the entire stage while engaging the targets.
 Other props may include buckboards, chuck wagons, stagecoaches, and "horses" as well as jail cells, oak barrels, hitching posts, swinging saloon doors, etc.